Lolo Jones: Criticism

 On August 4, 2012, Jones was criticized by Jeré Longman of The New York Times: "This [media attention paid to her] was based not on achievement but on her exotic beauty and on a sad and cynical marketing campaign."
 Janice Forsyth, director of the International Centre for Olympic Studies at the University of Western Ontario, compared her to tennis' Anna Kournikova, who had never won a WTA Tour singles tournament but became well known after appearing in numerous photo shoots and product advertisements.
 Jones rejected the criticism, saying that her critics should be supporting the U.S. Olympic athletes, whereas instead they just "ripped me to shreds".
 Jones also stated that The New York Times did not do its research properly, since, unlike Kournikova, she had won several major races, including two world indoor titles and holding the indoor American record.

 The selection of Jones to the U.S. 2014 Winter Olympics bobsled team was criticized by some American bobsledders as happening due to her fame.
 Curt Tomasevicz said, "It's hard for me to name one or two athletes that would completely agree with that decision."
 Emily Azevedo, who was competing with Katie Eberling and Jones for a spot on the team, said: "I should have been working harder on gaining Twitter followers than gaining muscle mass."
 Neither Eberling nor Azevedo blamed Jones for her selection.
 The United States Bobsled and Skeleton Federation CEO Darrin Steele defended the selection: "I haven't heard anyone making the argument about Lolo not being a better athlete right now, a better brakeman for the team.
 I don't think I've come across that one time.
 I've heard a lot about history and all that's nice.
 But who's going to provide the best results for the U.S. team in Sochi?
 That's the bottom line.
 And I'll have that debate with anyone who wants to have it."
 The team ended up in 11th place.
-Bobsledder Elana Meyers also defended the selection of Jones.
+Bobsledder Elana Meyers defended the selection of Jones, saying that "Everyone may not agree with the decision, but the fact of the matter is, the numbers supported the selection committee’s decision."